If you’re reading this article, you’ve most likely got one (or all) of the following queries:

 What’s more, this technique is a great way to improvise without spending a ton of resources on ideating content that’s totally unique, aka reinventing the wheel.

-Here are a few smart additions to avoid plagiarism:
+Here are a few smart additions to get away with copy-paste plagiarism:

 - Add adjectives and adverbs